sethmenghi/boolean-forest/README.md

  questions for each level (QuestionPanel).
 The final layout is for the teacher/parent's page which explains the applet to the teacher/parent (TeachersPanel).

+ The Drag and Drop methodolgy works by first clicking on the item, then click it again and drag on top of the owl.

  Once the student helps the children owls pass Level 5, a certificate of completion will be displayed.